Tripartite Consultation (International Labour Standards) Convention, 1976

-The Tripartite Consultation (International Labour Standards) Convention, 1976, officially the Convention concerning tripartite consultations to promote the implementation of international labour standards is an International Labour Organization Convention, which governs the process for implementation of measures regarding ILO conferences.
+The Tripartite Consultation (International Labour Standards) Convention, 1976, officially the Convention concerning tripartite consultations to promote the implementation of international labour standards, is an International Labour Organization Convention, that governs the process for implementation of measures regarding ILO conferences.
 It requires tripartite consultation before ratification, implementing legislation or denouncement of conventions.

+Ratifications

-As of November 2021, the convention had been ratified by 156 member states.
+As of September 2023, the convention had been ratified by 156 member states.
 The convention is also known as convention number 144 on the List of International Labour Organization Conventions.